 Let’s say that I was a CIA agent and I had correctly predicted an upcoming event like 9/11, but when I presented my findings to the agency, no other agents concurred.
 (I am guessing that there are over one million employees collectively in the Central Intelligence Agency, the Defense Intelligence Agency, Department of State’s Bureau of Intelligence and Research, Army Intelligence, the FBI and the National Security Agency costing well over 200 billion dollars a year).
 Indeed, to my utter dismay as an agent, there was only a gigantic shrug from the intelligence community.
 I’ll tell you why.
 Nobody dismissed my claims or theories out of hand, but many other equally experienced and good agents had their own findings of what was about to be blown up next.
 In fact, my claim sounded a little bit far fetched compared to others.
 My bosses dragged their feet on it no matter how much I showed certainty and confidence in my findings.
 Like everybody else competing with me, I had no smoking gun, only some meager facts and grand theories.
 Eventually they put some manpower into it, and later, concluded that the threat was real.
 I started to dig around peoples’ lives with a team of field agents.
 I dug up a story about an Al Qaeda cell of Islamic American citizens living right inside America in a Midwestern state, building a dirty bomb to detonate in downtown Chicago.

 Would that knowledge really prevent an attack?
 My answer is regrettably . . . probably . . . no. A cop on the street, with vigilance, might luckily stop such an attack, like the attempted car bombing of Times Square in 2010.
 It was foiled when a mounted New York City Police Department officer discovered the car bomb after two street vendors had alerted him to it–they had spotted smoke coming from the car.
 In this case, the bomb had failed to go off.
 Often we’re saved not through diligence but through sheer dumb luck.
 It is not to ignore due diligence, not at all.
 Many fine people work for the security agencies throughout the world, but intelligence, dedication, and tenacity have nothing to do with it.
 The history of surprises happening under the noses of the intelligence gatherers – and almost everything is a surprise – demands some superior explanation, and it is that the variables for any event (as for instance, the Egyptian uprising which occurred in the last weeks of January and first ones of February 2011) are so complicated, that it is, and likely always will be, unpredictable.
-The states now to be settling into its usual autocracy mode.
+At any rate, the Egyptian state now seems to be settling into its usual autocracy mode.

 We know, for instance, that under the Austrian Classical Economics model that lack of liquidity will force the West into some upcoming financial catastrophe, but we don’t know when nor what form that disaster will take (although likely we'll spend billions trying to guess).
 Likewise, we know that with the rising middle-class in China and its government’s commitment to increasing an independent judicial system to underpin business contract law, that the Communist Regime will someday fall.
 We don’t know when nor whether it will be peaceful or violent.
 We know that there is going to be a horrible terrorist attack somewhere in the West if corrupt regimes like Saudi Arabia, Egypt, Kuwait, Qatar and others don’t stop getting Western support.
 However, we cannot predict any of these coming events with any reliability that would be worth paying any money.
 If Egypt – 80 million people strong – were to ever become, even marginally, a democratic nation like Turkey, I believe, it would change the world, but when and where we’ll see this change, no agency in the world will correctly predict, or at least forecast it in a manner to impress our collective need for certainty.
 The conclusion?
 We’re paying for information that can not be certified: we pay for educated guesses and a false sense of security.
 That’s all!
 And in this, we throw good money after speculation and illusion.
 The solution?
 Stop doing it!
-Summer of 2016.
-See, Iranian Theocracy and Jesus Marx.
+Iranian Theocracy and Jesus Marx are articles also in this vein.

-Footnote: George Bush Jr., went into Iraq without a long-term plan and destabilized the whole Middle Eastern region.
+George Bush Jr., went into Iraq without a long-term plan and destabilized the whole Middle Eastern region.
 The Neo-Cons thought democracy could be grafted onto a culture.
 The so-called Arab Spring was the perfect opportunity for all the Islamic Muslim extremists to crawl out from the woodpile which had been growing since the end of the Second War World and start an out-of-control fire, ISIS.
 This had been kept from engulfing the entire area by ruthless, even brutal Machiavellian despots like the Saudi Lah-de-dahs and the Khadaffi ducks.
 Now chaos rises supreme and the people will surely panic and reconcile for some lame Stalin or Khomeini like demagogue and get a more terrible tyrant than ever who will make Hussein and al-Assad look akin to human right advocates.
 Always the old political lurch between Hobbes and Locke is at the forefront of any debate on what should happen, but when civil order fails, primordial fears brings out our worse.
 In just this manner order trumps liberty not despite democratic liberalism, but because of it.

 © 2019 - E. A. St. Amant